gurubamal/success_taste/README.md

 If it gets interrupted, it will be some issue at your end (scripts are already ok tested); check for its output; it is either a resources issue in your device or vagrant related most of the time.
 You can re-run commands if it looks intermittent.

-3)  Post setup Dashboard "https://192.168.58.6:8443/#/dashboard" will be available "ubuntu will be user and password will be password"
+3)  Post setup Ceph Dashboard "https://192.168.58.6:8443/#/dashboard" will be available "ubuntu will be user and password will be password"
-4)  Setup install node6 (acts as node01, admin+mon node), node7 (acts as osd node02) and node8 (acts as osd node03)
+5)  Setup install node6 (acts as node01, admin+mon node), node7 (acts as osd node02) and node8 (acts as osd node03)

 NOTE: All ceph commands will need sudo privileges.
 Scripts creates & uses "/dev/sdc" in each node (while installation) for ceph storage pool